endeavouros-arm/images/README.md

 Images for the installation of EndeavourOS on ARM devices <br />
 These images contain an EndeavourOS image complete up to including the "Desktop-Base + Common packages". <br />
 The only things missing is some personalization and configuration plus a Desktop Environment or Window Manager. <br />
-These are provided by a Calamares installer.
+These are provided by a Calamares installer. <br />
+There is also a bare bones headless server image for the RPi 4b.

 # Installation Instructions

-There are three methods for installing EndeavourOS on either a RPi 4 or Odroid N2 ARM SOC.
+There are three methods for installing EndeavourOS on either a RPi 4 or Odroid N2 ARM SOC. <br />
+There is one method for installing a headless LAN server on a RPi 4b.
+Scroll to the bottom <br />
+for the headless server install.

 # Method one